 Don't add anything to it.
-If you try to relax, are conscious of your short breathing, or allow your breath to leave, you are adding something to my instruction.
+If you try to relax.
+If you are conscious of your short breathing or allow your breath to leave, you are adding something to my instruction.

 I continually check my relaxedness because otherwise I realize that after a while actually my legs or shoulders are tense, etc. because after relaxing at the start tenseness gradually creeps in.

 These are examples where you added something to my simple instruction.
 Don't try to take a long time to relax, and don't try to take a short time to relax.
 Just relax.

 Don't try to release your thoughts.
 Just don't think of anything.

 Don't check your relaxedness or intellectualize on the tension in your legs or shoulders.
 Just relax without checking it.
 If you find that your legs or shoulders are tense, just relax them.

 If you legs, shoulders or any parts of your body were tensed and you were not aware of it at the time but you become aware of it later, don't worry about it.
 It doesn't matter, just let it pass.

 Many people complain that they cannot relax and cannot stop thinking of anything.
 Their problem is real, but their complaining and intellectualizing only make their problem worse.

 Though it may not be easy, overcoming the problem is actually simple.
 You just do it.
 You just don't tense your muscles and don't think of anything.
 Doing the opposite is more complicated.
 Tensing your muscles and thinking of something need more effort and involve a lot of processes.